rstraub/rstraub.github.io/_posts/2022-09-13-why-use-tdd.md

 ## Why do Values Matter in the First Place? 🏃

-As I mentioned, TDD is the subject of quite some controversy amongst developers.
-Software engineers either love or hate it, and I wonder if those who don't like it truly understand the purpose of TDD.
+Do you participate in any form of sports?
+If so, you probably do some stretches before and after your efforts.

+Why do you stretch, though?
+Probably because you're aware of its [effects][stretching-effects] of preventing injuries and increasing flexibility.
+Without that knowledge, stretching seems like a waste of time and effort.

+It is **the underlying values of a practice that give it meaning.**

 ![stretching cat]({{ site.baseurl }}/assets/images/26-stretching.jpg)
 > Stretching doesn't make sense without knowing its purpose

-It's like not wanting to stretch before going out for a run simply because you are unaware that it prevents injuries.
-Without that knowledge, stretching seems like a waste of time and effort.

-**The underlying values of a practice give it its meaning.**
+Coming back to TDD, it is the subject of quite some controversy amongst developers.
+Software engineers either love or hate it, and I guess some of them are unaware of the actual values of TDD, thus perceiving it as a waste of time and effort.
+Let me shine some light on why TDD is extremely valuable to software engineers.

 ## Improving Feedback by Using TDD 🧭

 Firstly, TDD is one of the best ways to generate feedback.
 Feedback on what?
 On each one of these attributes:

 * **Correctness**.
 Simply put, does the code do what you want?
-The crucial differentiator is that with TDD, you get this while you're still coding up the problem.
+The crucial difference with test-after is that with TDD, you get this while you're still coding up the problem.
 No need for print statements or playing compiler in your head to figure out what the code is doing.
 * **Quality**.
-A superpower of TDD.
-It will force you to write testable code, i.e., *loosely coupled* and *highly cohesive*, which means your code has a higher quality.
+TDD will force you to write testable code, i.e., *loosely coupled* and *highly cohesive*, which means your code has a higher quality.
 If the testing becomes difficult, it is a [tell-tale sign][test-pain] your design could use improvement.
-Thus, TDD is an effective way to get feedback on your code's *internal quality*.
+Thus, TDD is an effective way to get feedback on your code's *internal quality.*
 * **Progress**.
 Since you start specifying behavior as a failing test, you know exactly when you're done: once the test is green.
 Combining this with [Acceptance Test-Driven Development][what-is-atdd] or [Behavior-Driven Development][what-is-bdd] amplifies the feedback to the feature level.

 In essence **TDD employs tests to generate feedback**.
 Like a compass, it constantly shows you whether you're heading in the right direction.